Getting Started in the Securities Industry: Preparing for the SIE Exam

 Step 1 – The Securities Industry Essentials (SIE) Exam

-Beginning October 1, 2018, those looking to become registered as a securities industry professional will have to pass the FINRA Securities Industry Essentials examination (SIE).
+Beginning October 1, 2018, those looking to become registered as a securities industry professional will have to pass the FINRA Securities Industry Essentials exam (SIE).
 Any individual age 18 or older is eligible to take the SIE exam.
 There is no requirement to be sponsored by a broker-dealer.

 The SIE is an introductory-level exam that tests candidate’s knowledge on basic securities industry concepts.
 The SIE exam is a corequisite to all representative-level exams—which have been restructured by FINRA.
 Passing the SIE does not qualify a person for registration with FINRA or to be engaged in the securities industry.